 Tom has lived in West London and worked in the City since 1980.
 His career has been involved with a wide range of positions in the international financial markets.
 He currently consults with clients in the financial markets as well as working with charities directly and through the livery company in which he is on the Court.

 Tom grew up outside of Chicago, attended a local school and graduated from Princeton University with honours in Economics.
 After serving as an officer in the US Navy he obtained a Master’s degree in Business Administration from the University of California, Berkeley.
 He then entered banking in San Francisco.

 Kathryn became a trustee of the Knowledge Schools Foundation Trust in October 2018.
 She was formerly a fundraiser for the Trust, during which time she established and lead a fundraising programme to seek charitable donations and grants from external donors.
 She is a founder and governor of the West London Free School and a director of the Knowledge Schools Trust.
 Prior to joining the governing body of the secondary she established, and then chaired the governing body of the West London Free School Primary and The Earl’s Court Free School Primary for three years.

-Her career has incorporated roles in marketing and communications across the technology and education sectors and more recently the finance sector.
-She now works as a Governance and Communications Manager for a pensions provider.
+Her career has incorporated roles in marketing and communications across the technology, education sectors and finance services sector.

 Julian Granville, Trustee

 After qualifying as a chartered accountant, Julian Granville worked for Coopers & Lybrand’s management consultancy division in Russia.
 He joined Boden in June 1995 initially as Finance Director, becoming CEO in 1997 and then Chairman in 2016.